TheTrafficNetwork/TheTrafficNetwork.github.io/content/blog/2022-01-16/ios-archive-update.md

 ## TRANSFER AND EXTRACT THE .TAR FILE TO THE DEVICE'S FLASH

-It looks like there is enough room to get the image on the device so do we just copy it over .bin syle?
+It looks like there is enough room to get the image on the device so do we just copy it over .bin style?
 How would we set the boot command to the IOS image then?
 We must perform an extraction on the .tar file to get all the files out of the .tar and installed into the flash.
 The command needed to accomplish this is: **```archive tar /xtract {source} {destination}```**.
 Since this is being performed on an isolated lab, I will use a tftp server on my workstation as I don't anything more secure and we will transfer the files to the **```flash:```** of the device.

 **Switch#archive tar /xtract tftp://10.10.10.120/c2960c405-universalk9-tar.152-7.E3.tar flash:** {{< figure src="/images/ios-updates/tar_xtract.png" caption="The waiting game begins...">}}